mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ###### 10:48

 One type of zazen is, that by zazen, we try to remove weeds on the ground, and reach certain stages of "no weeds," perfectly.
-At any cost, by the zazen, we struggle for weeding out, and make [the] whole world completely clean, perfectly.
+At any cost, by the zazen, we struggle for weeding out, and make [the] whole world completely clean.
 But that is nothing but resting weeds.
 Resting weeds are temporary, for a certain period of time.
-So someday, weeds come back, come up, because you cannot destroy weeds, because weeds are nothing but being.
-Just like your existence.
+So someday, weeds come back, come up, because you cannot destroy weeds.
+Because weeds are nothing but being – just like your existence.
 Weeds, flowers – beautiful flowers, ugly flowers, many kinds of flowers.
 As long as flowers exist in this world, immediately there are weeds.

 But actually, in the dualistic world, we don't like weeds.
 So, with hatred, we try to cut [them] down.
 But while you maintain ... hatred ... by the hatred, maybe you can cut [them] down. *[there is a loud airplane noise that makes it difficult to hear]* But it is not completely removing the weeds from the human world.
 Sometimes, somewhere, weeds come up.

 ###### 13:36

 We can see this kind of practice in the human world.
 For instance, business.
-If you learn business; well, as long as you want to learn business – restaurant or whatever – we have to develop business.
+If you learn business: well, as long as you want to learn business – restaurant or whatever – we have to develop business.
 You want to be successful in running business.
 So usually, in [the] common sense, we really struggle for feeling successful in business.
 Whatever happens, stumbling over ... removing the weeds and gaining the flowers ... in order to be successful in the business, we struggle for our lives, and reach the other shores.
 We can do this.

 ###### 14:53